DaveKingBerlin/rad-protocol/SECURITY.md

 ## Reporting a vulnerability

-While the repository is private, report security issues directly to the repository owner.
+While the repository is public, report security issues directly to the repository owner.

-Before the project is made public, configure a private vulnerability-reporting channel or GitHub private vulnerability reporting.

 Please do not place exploit details, credentials, private source documents or sensitive PoC data in public issues.